open-traits-network/open-traits-network.github.io/lifecycle.md

 This provides the context of the measurement or observation and helps future users to better understand and reproduce the methods.
 Deciding which data to collect often involves considerations of not only which traits are more useful, but also which traits are commonly collected and the time and expense involved in collecting or processing the data.

 - develop measurement protocol along the research question
+    - register protocol in protocols.io or have reference for protocol
 - collection standards for subdisciplines
     - Botany
         - https://www.publish.csiro.au/BT/BT02124